theta360developers/plugin-guide/docs/custom.md

 I find it easier to use a tool like
 Restlet Client to save my HTTP test scripts into a group.
 I can select an individual test and run it with a push of a button.
 To switch plugins, I saved a script for  `camera._setPlugin`.
-You can geta list of plugins with `camera._listPlugins`.
+You can get a list of plugins with `camera._listPlugins`.

 ![](img/custom/restlet-client.png)